 Save your company from the Box Apocalypse today, before it's too late!

 Enough scare tactics!

 The best way to stay ahead of being overrun by dead wooden shipping crates roaming your shipping area is to assess the possibility of turning them into reusable crates.

-Often the hardware and much of the wood still holds value.
-This helps manufacturer's recoup their initial investment and also save the world.
+Often the hardware and much of the wood still hold value.
+This helps manufacturers recoup their initial investment and also save the world.

 Valley Box can combine a refurbishing program with a wood and steel recycling program to help companies save the world through environmental stewardship.
 When a company decides to refurbish their wooden shipping crates they end up playing a central role in helping decrease the amount of waste that ends up roaming our landfills.

 Materials sourced to create the initial crate avoid the landfill as well as any materials that would have been required to build a new crate, which would have eventually found their way to a landfill.